polkadot-js/apps/BOUNTIES.md

 The idea is that these bounties should be left open to community participation, so only if there is no outside interest for a specific issue, should those directly or indirectly paid by the W3F for work, attempt to close an issue. (in which case it will be "un-bountied")

-Any current bounties are tracked by the [!bounty](https://github.com/polkadot-js/apps/labels/%21bounty) label.
+Current bounties are tracked by the [!bounty](https://github.com/polkadot-js/apps/labels/%21bounty) label.

 ## Process